hyperledger-solang/solang/docs/status.rst

   For example, Parity Substrate uses a different ABI encoding and allows constructors to be overloaded.
 - Events can be declared outside of contracts
-- Base contracts can be specified in any order
+- Base contracts can be declared in any order
 - There is a ``print()`` function for debugging.

 Target Status